PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 :::note
 The ground- and vehicle- based radio modules are referred to as the transmitter and receiver respectively (even if they support bidirectional communication) and are collectively referred to as a *transmitter/receiver pair*.
-The remote control unit and it's included radio module are also referred to as a "transmitter".
+The RC controller and it's included radio module are commonly referred to as a "transmitter".
 :::

 An important quality of an RC system is how many "channels" it supports.